William R. Howard: United Airlines

-Throughout the 1980’s, UAL Inc. - the holding company of United Airlines - began to diversify by acquiring the Westin & Hilton hotel chain, as well as the Hertz car rental company.
+Throughout the 1980s, UAL Inc. - the holding company of United Airlines - began to diversify by acquiring the Westin & Hilton hotel chain, as well as the Hertz car rental company.
 In April 1987, UAL Inc. changed its name to Allegis Corporation, however reaction to the name change was not positive.
 Wall Street analysts believed the subsidiaries of Allegis were worth more than the parent company, and in June 1987, Allegis Corp ousted its Chairman.

 Allegis’ executive selection committee, headed by director Neil Armstrong, approached Howard about possibly running the company.
 Separately, he was approached by the United Pilots Union and a group of investment bankers about making a bid to buy the airline from Allegis.
 In the end, Howard made the decision to work with the Pilots Union, and in August 1987 he stepped down as the head of Piedmont to become chairman and CEO of Airline Acquisition Corp.
 As part of his agreement with AAC, Howard was to receive $1 Million in compensation if he was not offered employment before August 13, 1988.
 Ultimately the group was not successful in closing a deal by their deadline.

 Eastern Airlines takeover bid

 In May 1989, Howard led a group of investors in a bid to take over Eastern Airlines, which was in the midst of bankruptcy talks.
 Donald Trump originally agreed to purchase Eastern Shuttle for $365 million in 1988, however worsening problems at the airline and strikes by its employees since then had devalued it in the eyes of some investors.
-Howard's group offered up $125 million in cash in return for Eastern’s Shuttle, promising full repayment to the airlines creditors in exchange for accepting the lower purchase price.
+Howard's group offered up $125 million in cash in return for Eastern's Shuttle, promising full repayment to the airlines creditors in exchange for accepting the lower purchase price.

-In the end, Trump purchased Eastern’s Shuttle for the previously agreed $365 million, although it never turned a profit.
+In the end, Trump purchased Eastern's Shuttle for the previously agreed $365 million, although it never turned a profit.
 By 1992, Trump had defaulted on his loans, and what remained of the shuttle was sold to USAir.

 Trans World Airlines

-Following Carl Icahn's disastrous takeover of TWA in the late 1980’s, and the airlines subsequent filing for Chapter 11 in 1992, Howard was selected to lead the struggling company out of bankruptcy.
-He joined the company as Chairman and CEO beginning in July, 1993, and appeared confident the company could once again become competitive in the industry.
+Following Carl Icahn's disastrous takeover of TWA in the late 1980s, and the airlines subsequent filing for Chapter 11 in 1992, Howard was selected to lead the struggling company out of bankruptcy.
+He joined the company as chairman and CEO beginning in July, 1993, and appeared confident the company could once again become competitive in the industry.

 TWA emerged from Bankruptcy in November 1993.
-Despite Howard’s best efforts, TWA’s new board of directors consisted of members with very different priorities, leading to strained relationships between management.
-Howard stepped down in 1994, becoming the first of three CEO’s to lead the airline over the next three years.
+Despite Howard's best efforts, TWA's new board of directors consisted of members with very different priorities, leading to strained relationships between management.
+Howard stepped down in 1994, becoming the first of three CEO's to lead the airline over the next three years.